nponsard/ariel-os/book/src/build_system.md

 For tasks like flashing and debugging, Ariel OS uses laze *tasks*. laze tasks currently have the syntax `laze build -b <board> [other options] <task-name>`.
-For example, to run the hello-world example, the command would be:
+For example, to run the hello-world example from the `ariel-os` directory, the command would be:

     laze -C examples/hello-world build -b nrf52840dk run